brugr9/brugr9.github.io/index.md

 ## Sensorimotor Lab

+A project based on UE display cluster template "nDisplay" providing with Institute of Sport Science ISPW related maps, more precise for their sensorimotor laboratory with its five sided CAVE.
+The laboratory integration is enabled by a newly developed messaging layer which is used to interact with an enterprise service bus ESB or the laboratory’s experiment management system repectively.
+Custom-built Unreal Engine plugins allow VR-objects to be controlled by the lab’s experiment management system and CAVE-specific content to be rendered.
+Due to the plugin-based architecture, the integration solution is modular and can also be used in other laboratories of the faculty.

 * [UE Display Cluster Project "Sensorimotor Lab"](SensorimotorLab)
   * [Blueprint Plugin "Play Area"](PlayArea)
   * [Blueprint Plugin "Immersive Video"](ImmersiveVideo)